omerhac/loadmaster/docs/services/floor_load_calculation.md

 /**
  * Calculates the running load induced by a cargo item
  * @param cargoItemId - The ID of the cargo item
- * @returns The running load value and unit
+ * @returns The running load value and unit (for 4 wheeled item it returns the load per side) */ calculateRunningLoad(cargoItemId: number): Promise<LoadResult>
- */
-calculateRunningLoad(cargoItemId: number): Promise<LoadResult>
 ```